HWTeng-Teaching/202402-Financial-Econometrics/HW_ch02.11/HW_ch02.11.e,f.md

 When x = 20, the slope of the relation between y and x is 0.1860304.
 When x = 30, the slope of the relation between y and x is 0.1995191.
 The increasing of slope when x is increasing shows that y increasing with respect to x at an increasing rate.

-→ expenditure on food away from home increasing with respect to income at an increasing or decreasing rate?
+Therefore, we can conclude that xpenditure on food away from home is increasing with respect to income at an increasing or decreasing rate.

 **Sample code**